VaibhavJak/Automated-Kubernetes-cluster-security/README.md

 # Enforced Automated k8s cluster security using kyverno policy generator and argocd

-In this project we learn how to enforce policies, governence and compliance on your kubernetes cluster.
-Whether our kubernetes cluster is on AWS, Azure, GCP or on-premises, this project will work without any additional changes.
+In this project we enforce policies, governence and compliance on our kubernetes cluster.
+Whether our kubernetes cluster is on AWS, Azure, GCP or on-premises, this project work.

 To explain the project with examples, using this configuration we can